paaauuu10/Inception/README.md

 # INCEPTION PROJECT - README

 ## PROJECT OVERVIEW
 This project requires setting up a Docker-based infrastructure with NGINX, WordPress, and MariaDB containers following strict guidelines.
-The goal is to demonstrate system administration skills using Docker technology.
+The goal is to demonstrate system administration skills using Docker technology

 ## REQUIREMENTS
 - Must be completed on a Virtual Machine